Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 "I'm an optimist-"

-She stopped him from replying, "**Call it what you want.** You're still an idiot! **UGH!
+She halted him, "**Call it what you want.** You're still an idiot! **UGH!
 OK, FINE.** It's water under the bridge."
-And she reluctantly held out her hand at Mòrag and Brighid. "**GO ON!
+Reluctantly, she held out her hand to Mòrag, impatiently urged, "**GO ON!
 Friends, YEAH?**"

 Mòrag: "Hmph.
 Very well.
 Friends it is."
 And she softly took her hand and shook.
-Whatever the internal story and emotions, they'd be on the same side, at least on the surface, for now.
+Whatever their internal story and emotions, they'd be on the same side, at least on the surface, for now.
 What remnants emotions required to be solve, time will tell.

 ![Friends it is](images/186_friends_it_is.jpg)